 To close out Noelle’s story: soon after, she recognized her 60-hour/week part time job was not working for her.
 She left that job.
 Now that her kids are older, she’s back working full time at a large Information and Technology Services company.

-Next time we’ll talk about Dennis and his chronic back pain!
+Next time we’ll talk about Dennis, his chronic back pain, and how incorporating mind-body wellness techniques helped him!